-Class Action Attorneys
+Class Action Lawsuit Lawyers

 When the negligent acts of one or numerous companies result in simultaneous harm to many people, it may result in a mass tort, which is also known as a class action lawsuit.
 The purpose of a class action lawsuit is to condense multiple cases to be heard at one time as well as for attorneys to represent the interests of a large group of people and to mitigate a change in the manner companies perform business.

 Holding businesses accountable for acts that cause widespread harm to multiple victims provides relief to the victims and their families but it also provides the motivation needed for companies to effect real changes that they may have refused to enact in the past.

 Before a class action lawsuit can be formed, it first must be proven that multiple plaintiffs have a valid complaint or claim and that it would be both fair and efficient to hear many of the cases at one time as opposed to handling the cases independently.